 - Carry the zero waste tools I mentioned above with you on your trip too!
 This is often the time and place where you’ll generate the most waste.
 These things are light and easy to pack.
 No excuse!

 - Take advantage of most transport companies now having apps and issuing digital tickets.
 There is absolutely no excuse to print tickets anymore!

 - Solid cosmetics rule!
 Killing two birds with one stone here: on the one hand, avoiding garbage because you do not have to dispose of tiny plastic bottles, and on the other, you have no problems with fluid restriction when flying.
-Just take a piece of solid soap instead of shower gel and shampoo.
+Just take a piece of solid soap and solid zero waste shampoo instead of liquids.